nbdc-datahub/hbcd-docs/docs/changelog/knownissues.md

 <tr>
   <td>ecPROMIS - Physical Activity<br><code>ph_cg_pms__pags</code></td>
   <td><b>2.1</b></td>
-  <td style="word-wrap: break-word; white-space: normal;">Sum score, T-score, and standard error are currently excluded as they require first re-coding items to a 1 to 5 point scale, which will be done for the next release.
+  <td style="word-wrap: break-word; white-space: normal;">Summary scores (Summed Score, T-score, and SE) are currently excluded as they require first re-coding items to a 1 to 5 point scale, which will be done for the next release.
 In the interim, users can calculate summary scores themselves by following the <a href="../../instruments/physhealth/ecpromis-pags/#scoring">Scoring Procedures</a> documented on the instrument page.</td>
 </tr>
 </tbody>
 </table>